 Months of entry

-A practical, cutting-edge Masters course with an international reputation, designed for aspiring photojournalists and documentary photographers.
+MA Photojournalism and Documentary Photography is a practical, cutting-edge masters course with an international reputation, designed for aspiring photojournalists and documentary photographers.

 This internationally recognised course is aimed at people who want to pursue a career in photojournalism or documentary photography.
 The aim is to equip students with a thorough grounding in the discipline, whether through film or digitally-based photography.